vnuu/soc-alert-triage-and-automation-pipeline/README.md

 5. Configure cluster initial master node

 (To start Elasticsearch, you must configure either a discovery seed host or specify an initial master node.
-For this demo setup, we'll use the cluster.initial_master_nodes setting to define the initial master node.)
+For this project, we'll use the cluster.initial_master_nodes setting to define the initial master node.)
 ```bash
 cluster.initial_master_nodes: ["node-1"]
 ```